Managing animal pests

 A vaccine (Cylap) is available in New Zealand which has been helping to protect rabbits from the current RHDV1 for many years.
 Studies undertaken by the Australian government indicate that this vaccine will help protect pet rabbits against the RHDV1 K5 strain.

-For detailed information on control methods, implementation and monitoring for feral rabbits read ‘Best Practice rabbit control’ on the National Pest Control Agencies website.
+For detailed information on control methods, implementation and monitoring for feral rabbits read ‘Best Practice rabbit control’.

 Timing is important for poisoning.
 March to August immediately prior breeding is the optimum time for poisoning.
 In August to February, it is difficult to poison due to territorial behaviours during breeding and an abundance of natural food.
 Bait shyness can be avoided when correct practices are used.
 Control history is relevant.
 If previous control has been unsuccessful, shyness may be developing.